-Joyce Beatty, who represents Ohio’s 3rd congressional district, is a former consultant and business owner.
-She holds honorary doctorates from the Ohio Dominican University and Central State University, and is the first woman Democratic House Leader in Ohio history.
+Congresswoman Joyce Beatty, who represents Ohio’s 3rd congressional district, is a former consultant and business owner.
+She was the first woman Democratic House Leader in Ohio House of Representatives.

-Representative Beatty was born Joyce Birdsong Hannah on March 12, 1950 in Dayton, Ohio to a brick mason father and a stay-at-home mom.
-Her family integrated her Dayton neighborhood and she graduated from Nettie Lee Roth High School only three years removed from segregation.
-Beatty received her Bachelor of Arts in speech from Central State University in 1972 and her Master of Science in counseling psychology from Wright State University in 1974.
+Representative Beatty was born Joyce Birdsong Hannah on March 12, 1950, in Dayton, Ohio to a brick mason father and a stay-at-home mom.
+Her family integrated her Dayton neighborhood, and she graduated from Nettie Lee Roth High School only three years removed from segregation.
+Beatty received a Bachelor of Arts in speech from Central State University in 1972 and a Master of Science in counseling psychology from Wright State University in 1974.

 While Senior Vice-President for Outreach and Engagement at Ohio State University, Beatty was lured back to politics and on November 6, 2012, she was elected to the United States House of Representatives from Ohio’s 3rd Congressional District.